 Many parents actually overestimate the amount of sleep their children receive because they don't know when kids actually fall asleep or how often kids wake during the night.
 If you suspect that your child has significant sleep issues or that medical problems (e.g., asthma or reflux) may be the cause, you should consult a doctor.

 Sleep deprivation is getting more attention these days due to our increased understanding of the negative effects it can have.
 For children with medical conditions like ADHD or autism, the ramifications can be even greater.
-For specific recommendations on sleep and other children's topics, please refer to this chart that our medical advisors helped develop.

 Ensuring that your children get the proper amount of sleep each night can have a major impact on their lives!
 What works with your kids?
 Please post your thoughts on the Scholastic Parents Facebook page or find us on Twitter @AdventureToFit!